stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-12-06-in-pursuit-algorithmic-equity.md

 exploring this topic in more detail.

-These works send a clear message that data and the algorithms that exploit them are causing and will continue to cause harm unless reined in reconceptualized.
+These works send a clear message that data and the algorithms that exploit them are causing and will continue to cause harm unless reined in and reconceptualized.
 This is the techno-bureaucratic side of #BlackLivesMatter, calling for
 #InclusiveTech and #ResponsibleAI.
 As with so many other issues of equity and
 justice, we all need to stand up, take notice, and act.